brmdv/machine-malfunction-detection/README.md

 The classification of (ab)normal sounds is done with a Random Forrest classification.

 The dataset was inbalanced, i.e. there were much more normal than abnormal sound files.
-In order to resolve these issues, the training data was resamples
+In order to resolve these issues, the training data was upsampled with the library `imblearn`.

+MOre detailed descriptions of the training process can be found in the notebooks in the directory _notebooks/_, and in the branch `sijal` of this repository.

 ---